johsieders/essays/content/18-einstein-philosophy.md

 quotation from Einstein, from which some have concluded that Einstein believed in God and didn’t believe in quantum mechanics.
 Both conclusions are wrong, as we are going to show.
 Einstein wrote a great deal on physics but little on philosophy and other non-technical topics.
-He left us the booklet On Cosmic Religion, and three short non-technical papers included in a celebrated collection, the Readings in the Philosophy of Science.
+He left us the booklet *On Cosmic Religion*, and three short non-technical papers included in a celebrated collection, the *Readings in the Philosophy of Science*.
 Let us see what these writings tell us.

 Remark 1: The quotation is from a letter to Max Born from 26 December 1926.
 The original reads: “At any rate, I am convinced that He doesn’t play dice”.